google/filament/android/samples/README.md

 Due to issues with composite builds in Android Studio 3.1, it is highly recommended to use Android Studio 3.2 to open this project.

+## Compiling

+To compile and run each sample make sure you have selected the appropriate build variant (arm7, arm8, x86 or x86_64).
+If you are not sure you can simply select the "universal" variant which includes all the other ones.